- What Is Box Sync?

 In Sync 3.x, this kind of syncing is not possible.

-In both Windows Sync and Mac Sync, you can right-click any file or folder to share a file or view it on Box.
+In both Windows Sync and Mac Sync, you can right click any file or folder to get a link to a file, email a link to a file, view a file on Box, or lock or unlock a file.

-- If you Share a file, the corresponding link for that file is copied to your clipboard.
+- The Copy Box link option copies the corresponding link for the file to your clipboard.
 You can paste this link into any other application.

 - If you select View on Box, the file is opened in your default browser.
 You can then comment, assign tasks, view the version history, or lock/unlock the file.